opra-project/OPRA/README.md

 ## How do I consume this database?

 The dataset is automatically generated after every commit to the repository.
+It is designed to be easily used by player software.

-See [CONSUMING.md](docs/CONSUMING.md) for information about the dataset formats, and
+See [CONSUMING.md](docs/CONSUMING.md) for information about the dataset formats, and how to best consume the data.

 ## FAQ